Help Support Linwood

 To meet the growing need for our services, in August 2013, we opened the doors of our new, state-of-the-art school adjacent to our historic Manor House in Ellicott City.
 The 36,000 square foot building allows us to increase the number of children we serve.
 We provide a non-graded Special Education Program for special needs students ages 5-21.

 The new building houses a best practices educational program, including dedicated areas for multi-sensory environments, computer labs, speech and language therapy, occupational therapy and music.
 We are able to provide a wide variety of much needed inclusive educational opportunities for students from Howard County and elsewhere in the state.

 In addition to its programs for students, Linwood Center provides adult services, including supported employment, vocational training, recreation and opportunities for volunteerism and community involvement.
 The Linwood Center Boutique in downtown Ellicott City provides employment and job training on-site.
 Linwood’s community-based residential services for adults are available in homes throughout Howard and Baltimore Counties.

 You Can Help

-We offer a range of naming opportunities to recognize the generosity of donors, and all donors of $1,000 or more are eligible for the Jeanne M. Simons Society.
+All donors of $1,000 or more annually are eligible for The Jeanne M. Simons Society.
 Together we can build an extraordinary future for children and adults living with autism.